Eargo vs. Jabra Enhance

 Jabra Enhance offers face-to-face online interaction with their audiological team, as well as remote app access.
 Eargo gives you unlimited audiological support primarily through their app and over the phone.

 The style offerings are among the main differences between these companies.
-Eargo hearing aids are either invisible in-the-ear or discreetly designed earbuds, while Jabra Enhance hearing aids are all BTE and in varying sizes.
+Eargo hearing aids are either invisible in-the-ear or discreetly designed earbuds, while Jabra Enhance hearing aids are all BTE in varying sizes.

 Overall, you can’t go wrong with either provider.
 The choice will ultimately come down to your preferred style and budget.